konstasn/Kinematic-Control-of-Robotic-Arm/README.md

 - **Part A:** Successful tracking of the moving sphere, achieving the desired position and orientation.
 - **Part B:** Accurate approach and capture of the sphere with the robotic arm, ensuring safe operation within speed and acceleration limits.

+## Report

+For a detailed explanation of the project's objectives, methods, and results, please refer to the [full project report](Report.pdf).

 ## Technologies Used

 - **Languages:** MATLAB